 Trail’s Pride Gym continued to build on its legacy of Mixed Martial Arts excellence on the weekend.

-Pride fighters Tyler Harry of Trail and Rossland’s Keanan “Porrada” Patershuk captured two more titles Friday, July 29 at the Proving Ground Mixed Martial Arts Fights in Liberty Lake, Wa.
+Rossland’s Keanan “Porrada” Patershuk and Tyler Harry of Trail captured two more titles Friday, July 29 at the Proving Ground Mixed Martial Arts Fights in Liberty Lake, Wa.

 Patershuk, 28, entered the ring for the night’s main event in defence of his MMA Light Heavyweight title.

-Patershuk won the title in a first round knockout of Christopher Gamby back on May 20, and put it on the line against Cody “Blue Belt Strangler” Porter from Coeur d’Alene on Friday.
+Patershuk won the title in a first round knockout of Christopher Gamby back on May 20, and then put it on the line against Cody “Blue Belt Strangler” Porter from Coeur d’Alene, Idaho.

-At six-foot-two Porter held a distinct height and reach advantage over the five-foot-11 Patershuk, and also has a Brazilian Jiu Jitsu Brown belt and is a No Gi North American BJJ champion.
+At six-foot-two, Porter held a distinct height and reach advantage over the five-foot-11 Patershuk, and also boasts a Brazilian Jiu Jitsu Brown belt and is a No Gi North American BJJ champion.

 Porter struck first, managing a take down, while staying away from Patershuk’s powerful strikes.
 Keanan weathered the initial onslaught, fighting off his back, then reversing and getting himself back up to his feet.

-Patershuk followed up with several heavy punches and had Porter backpedaling when he landed a devastating overhand right that sent Porter crashing to the mat for the knock out.
+Patershuk followed up with several heavy punches and had Porter backpedaling when he landed a devastating overhand right that sent the Idaho fighter crashing to the mat for the knock out.

 With the win Patershuk improves to 4-0 and retains the Proving Ground Light Heavyweight title.

 In an earlier bout, Harry took on Chandler “the Blanket” Axtell, a freestyle wrestling standout from Spokane, in a Fly Weight Title match for the 125 pound belt.